-The Board is committed to providing safe, accepting and inclusive learning and working environments that are free of barriers based on prohibited grounds.
-Accommodation will be provided in accordance with the principles of respect, dignity and inclusion.
-The Board will work cooperatively with all partners in the accommodation process.
+The Board is committed to providing an environment that is inclusive and that is free of barriers based on prohibited grounds.
+Accommodation will be provided in accordance with the principles of dignity and inclusion.
+The Board will work cooperatively and in a spirit of respect, with all partners in the accommodation process.